AlainaSmith/MVP_For_Capstone/MVP.md

 Links to their own scroll page

 Their pages will have:

-Photo of them
+-Photo of them
-Their service / product
+-Their service / product
-A link to their own personal website
+-A link to their own personal website
-(A form to write notes down while listening to podcast, or reading literature) we’ll see..
+-(A form to write notes down while listening to podcast, or reading literature) we’ll see..

 Add on for later